Exotic Pet and Avian Vet in Arab

 Providing Care for Exotic Species

-In order to care for them properly and give them the best life with you, it’s best to do your research (and talk to us!) to learn about your pet’s individual needs.
+In order to care for them properly and give them the best life possible, it’s best to do your research (and talk to us!) to learn about your pet’s individual needs.
 In general, exotic species do best when their habitat in your home matches closely with their natural habitat in the wild.
 At an exotic or avian pet wellness exam, we’ll begin by asking you about important elements of their home life including:

-- Habitat - ideally, it should model their natural habitat as well as provide mental stimulation to deter boredom.
+- Habitat - Ideally, it should model their natural habitat as well as provide mental stimulation to deter boredom.

-- Nutrition – nutrition should match their natural diet; however, some commercial feed also provides the appropriate nutrients for their long-term health.
+- Nutrition – Nutrition should match their natural diet; however, some commercial feed also provides the appropriate nutrients for their long-term health.

-- Handling – each pet has different handling needs according to their individual level of tolerance.
+- Handling – Each pet has different handling needs according to their individual level of tolerance.
 Small mammals and birds are typically receptive to human touch while many reptiles prefer minimal handling (yet some, such as bearded dragons and turtles do generally enjoy human company).

 Our Wellness Care for Avian & Exotic Pets